SamiunAuntor/SamiunAuntor/README.md

 ---

 ### 📖 About Me
-I am a Software Engineering student at the Islamic University of Technology, currently specializing in web development.
-I am proficient in the **MERN stack** and am actively expanding my expertise into **Next.js, System Design, and Relational Databases**.
+I am a Software Engineering student at the Islamic University of Technology, dedicated to building robust and user-centric web applications.
+Having mastered the **MERN stack**, I am now diving deep into **Next.js, System Design, and Relational Databases** to build scalable, real-world solutions.
+I thrive on the learning process, constantly refining my approach to clean code and efficient architecture.

-What motivates me most is the learning process.
-Every project is an opportunity to improve my understanding of clean code, responsive layouts, and building user-friendly experiences.
-My goal is to grow into a complete Full Stack Developer capable of building scalable applications that solve real-world problems.

 ---